saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-1-templating-using-jinja-in-saltstack.md

 You are able to run custom execution modules inside templates.
 This will give you an enormous amount of flexibility.

-For example, with some vendors, you can only delete syslog servers when you specify the IP address that is configured: `no logging host 10.1.0.1`.
-But how can you render that in your template without knowing what configuration is applied to your devices?
+A use case that I ran into was when I was dealing with excess configuration.
+For instance, with some vendors, you can only delete syslog servers for which you specify the IP address that is configured: `no logging host 10.1.0.1`.
+But how can you template that without knowing what configuration is applied to your devices?

 What you can do is retrieve the existing configuration from the device in order to be able to delete it: